labarilem/notes/building-microservices/integration.md

 Sometimes it may happen to pass around outdated information: we request a *Customer* and then we use that customer in another request, but in the meanwhile it has changed.
 In order to retrieve the current state, such requests must include an ID of the involved resources.
 But this approach has downsides too:

-- It may cause the *Customers* service to be accessed too much
+- It may cause the *Customers* service to be accessed too much.
-- It causes overhead in requests
+- It causes overhead in requests.

 This is a tradeoff to consider.
 The point is: be aware of the freshness of data passed between microservices.